Gniewino

-Gniewino (Gnewin) is a village in Wejherowo County, Pomeranian Voivodeship, in northern Poland.
+Gniewino (Gniéwino; Gnewin) is a village in Wejherowo County, Pomeranian Voivodeship, in northern Poland.
 It is the seat of the gmina (administrative district) called Gmina Gniewino.
-It lies approximately 21 km north-west of Wejherowo and 57 km north-west of the regional capital Gdańsk.

 A little to the east of Gniewino lies the Kashubian Eye Complex, a tourism and recreation complex centred on a 44 m viewing tower.

 The Spain National Football Team was based here during the 2012 European Championships held in Poland and Ukraine.